shekoocoder/callforcode-deepsos/apps/vehicle-manufacture/tutorial.md

 # Reviewing the purchase
 ## Step 4
-Paul is kept up to date with the status of his order using the Arium mobile application.
+Abhishek is kept up to date with the status of his order using the Arium mobile application.

 [//]: # ('BUTTON | Finish | /car-builder | ENABLEMENT_RULE => []')